MauroSerantes/Minesweeper_ComposeVersion/README.md

 ## Tech Stack Used And Architectural pattern ⚙️

-* Xml (eXtensible Markup Language) - For the views
+* Jetpack Compose - For the UI
-* Navigation Component - For simple navigation between fragments
+* Navigation Component - For navigation between screend
-* MVP(Model-View-Presenter) - Main Architecture pattern
+* MVVM(Model-View-ViewModel) - Main Architecture pattern
 * Kotlin - The main language

 ### Personal Commentaries
-_I use MVP architecture with the finality of separate the logic of the game from the view._
+_This time i use MVVM because it was more easy to integrate with jetpack compose declarative ui._
-_With the use of MVP I create a main game presenter wich controlls all the logic of the game when_ _the main view (Game Fragment) just show all user interactions._
+_The game view model controls all the logic of the game and provides a state updater based in the user actions._
+_The game works but it feels a kind of slow.
+It has to be the way that i implemented it.
+I continue learning Jetpack Compose and all its features._

-_In the domain file there are some auxiliar classes and structures for made the game more_ _simple to implement.
-These code is one of the multiple ways of implement the game._
+_I use the same auxiliar data structures for the development of the game._

 ## Authors ✒️